joekor/my-portfolio/README.md

-# my-portfolio
+# Joel's portfolio
-Repo for test files for acloud-guru
+Repo for test files for acloud-guru it used AWS and react.